Imagine two stone pillars working in harmony to support an arch.

 Not only can they hold more weight together than alone, their interaction creates an entirely new and functional architectural element — the doorway.
 Like these two crucial yet distinct columns, the UX designer and product manager are the two core entities on whom the success of a product rests.

-Don’t be fooled into thinking that these two players the are interchangeable.
+Don’t be fooled into thinking that these two players are interchangeable.
 Both positions work intimately with the product, but each has distinctly different area of expertise.
 UX designers generally focus on the creative formation of the product idea, while product managers direct the practical application of the idea.

 UX Designers Create, Product Managers Execute